 15. What does the provision that specifically addresses equal program access on the basis of sex in health programs and activities require?

-The final rule requires covered entities to provide individuals equal access to health programs and activities without discrimination on the basis of sex and to treat individuals consistent with their gender identity.
+The final rule requires covered entities to provide individuals equal access to health programs and activities without discrimination on the basis of sex.
 This provision applies to all health programs and activities, including with regard to access to facilities, administered by the covered entity.

 Pursuant to court order, OCR is enjoined from enforcing the Section 1557 regulation’s prohibitions against discrimination on the basis of gender identity and termination of pregnancy on a nationwide basis.
 For information about the court order, please see above.

 16. What does the provision regarding nondiscrimination in health insurance and other health coverage prohibit?

 The final rule prohibits covered entities from discriminating on the basis of race, color, national origin, sex, age or disability when providing or administering health-related insurance or other health-related coverage.
 This prohibition applies to all health insurance issuers that are recipients of Federal financial assistance, which includes premium tax credits and cost sharing reductions associated with coverage offered through the Health Insurance Marketplaces or Medicare Parts A, C and D payments.

 Under the final rule, a covered entity cannot: deny, cancel, limit, or refuse to issue or renew a health-related insurance policy or other health-related coverage; deny or limit coverage of a claim, or impose additional cost sharing or other limitations or restrictions; or employ marketing practices or benefit designs that discriminate on the basis of race, color, national origin, sex, age, or disability.
 The final rule does not require plans to cover any particular benefit or service or prohibit issuers from determining whether a particular health service is medically necessary, but a covered entity cannot have a coverage policy that operates in a discriminatory manner.